yarisvt/tyk-docs/tyk-docs/content/tyk-oss/ce-docker.md

 You may use example api definitions from [https://github.com/TykTechnologies/tyk/tree/master/apps](https://github.com/TykTechnologies/tyk/tree/master/apps).
 Store your API configurations inside your local `./apps` directory.

-For example, in the above command we hosted our local apps directory into the gateway's apps directory:
+For example, in the above command you hosted your local apps directory into the gateway's apps directory:
 ```
 docker run ...
     -v $(pwd)/apps:/opt/tyk-gateway/apps
 ```

-We need to place an API definition inside our apps directory so that it's mounted into the Gateway's apps directory.
+You need to place an API definition inside your apps directory so that it's mounted into the Gateway's apps directory.

-Then, we reload (or restart) the Gateway
+Then, you reload (or restart) the Gateway

 ```
 $ curl localhost:8080/tyk/reload -H "x-tyk-authorization: 352d20ee67be67f6340b4c0605b044b7"
 {"status":"ok","message":""}
 ```

-Our Gateway container logs show the reload complete as well:
+The Gateway container logs show the reload as complete as well:

 ```
 $ docker logs tyk_gateway